zinaleeHQ/project-vista/PROCESS.md

 ## Why I Built This

-AI's pitch to business is usually some version of "everyone gets clarity, all the time."
+Currently, AI's pitch to business is usually some version of "everyone gets clarity, all the time."
 Frontline teams and the C-suite alike, always knowing the state of an initiative, where the blockers sit, what the risk picture looks like.

 The part that pitch skips over: information without framing, especially bad news, doesn't create clarity.
 It creates confusion, or worse.
 Give everyone access to everything with no context attached, and you haven't solved a communication problem.
 You've built a machine for generating false alarms on a schedule.